 In addition to the core ADVANCE investigations, we currently have two supplementary studies ongoing.
 These are described below.

-The participants will undergo different tests, including 3D motion capture to assess movement, MRI and ultrasound scans of lower limbs, and strength assessments of hip, knee and ankle muscles.
+The study participants undergo different tests, including 3D motion capture to assess movement, MRI and ultrasound scans of lower limbs, and strength assessments of hip, knee and ankle muscles.

-The project is a collaboration between Imperial College London, University of Loughborough and the Ministry of Defence.
+The project is a collaboration between Loughborough University, Imperial College London and the Ministry of Defence.